-Citizens of a number of other countries must obtain the New Zealand eTA (electronic travel authorization).
+Citizens of a number of other countries who can travel to New Zealand visa-free must obtain the New Zealand eTA (electronic travel authority) in order to enter the island nation.
 Eligible countries include EU member states, the United States, Canada, Brazil, and Japan, among others.

-Check if your nationality is eligible according to the New Zealand eTA requirements.
+Foreigners should check if they’re eligible according to the New Zealand eTA requirements.

-Visitors from countries not on this list must obtain a New Zealand tourist visa.
+Visitors from countries not on this list must obtain a tourist eTA New Zealand or other relevant permit.